micdiamond/micdiamond.github.io/README.md

 # Welcome to My Blog

-Here I will provide an overview of some of programming and data science projects, and share some of my accomplishments in Psychological, Statistics, and Research Methods.
+Here I will provide an overview of some of my programming and data science projects, and share some of my accomplishments in Psychological, Statistics, and Research Methods.

 ## High-Quality Harmonica Tablature Notation Using LaTeX: An Exploration of Code and Design